Anambra North PDP leaders plot APC, APGA’s downfall in zone

 - Specifically, the party members said Anambra North Senatorial District is not a catchment of the APC

-The stakeholders made the resolution at a crucial meeting convened by the National Assembly member for Ogbaru Federal Constituency, Chukwuka Onyema in the area.
+This resolution was arrived at a meeting convened by the National Assembly member for Ogbaru Federal Constituency, Chukwuka Onyema in the area.

-The leaders said that considering their strong hold on the grassroots, it would be difficult for other parties to gather votes in the area on election day as they were fully in charge.

 ADC says former CBN governor Soludo is too elitist to govern Anambra state